Let's go on a Date!

 Family and Friends

-I have a pretty big and close extended family, with around 20 cousins.
+I'm part of a large, close extended family with around 20 cousins.
 Some live in the area.
 I am extremely grateful to be part of a large family, full of interesting characters.
-It is part of why I want to have children-so that I can pass on this experience.
+It is part of why I want to have children--so that I can pass on this experience.
 To me, partnership (and marriage) is about becoming family to one another, and becoming part of each others' families.
 Duty to family is important to me.
-And while I believe in being on my partner's side first, I appreciate when my partner makes that easy for me.
-This value shows up for my partners as well, and my past partners' parents have always liked me, even when their relationship was difficult.
+And while I believe in being on my partner's side, I appreciate when my partner has similar values.
+This value shows up for my partners as well!
+My past partners' parents have always liked me, even when their relationship was difficult or had a cultural divide.
 I think I work well with people who experience family (and friendships) as a high priority in their life, whether those relationships are easy or hard.

 Partnership Big Rocks